Last Updated on by Jeremy

 Upgrade your newsletter to MailerLite and save some serious cash today!
 We did after publishing this post and couldn't be happier with the switch- saving upwards of $50/month!

 Looking for more information on how to promote your blog?
 Click the previous link to learn all of our secrets!
-Or, check out some of our favorite articles like why we think going viral is overrated (unless you’re prepared), our lessons learned from our WordPress migration, or the three kinds of blog traffic you can have.
+Or, check out some of our favorite articles like why we think going viral is overrated (unless you're prepared), or our lessons learned from our WordPress migration.